 The Summit Bechtel Reserve zipped into Scouting fame as host of the 2013 National Jamboree.

 But jamborees, great as they are, offer only a fraction of the fun available at SBR.

 Say hello to the Paul R. Christen National High Adventure Base at the Summit Bechtel Reserve.
 The name is long, and so is the list of activities awaiting Scouts and Venturers.

-I’m talking whitewater rafting, archery, climbing, skateboarding, canopy tours, zip lining, mountain biking, kayaking, shooting sports, hiking and more.
+I’m talking whitewater rafting, archery, climbing, skateboarding, canopy tours, zip lining, mountain biking, kayaking, hiking and more.

 The Paul R. Christen National High Adventure Base is the newest jewel in the BSA’s crown, and this West Virginia wonderland offers the biggest concentration of high-adventure activities on the planet.
 There’s seriously something for everyone, and spaces for 2016 are still available — seriously!
 In fact, if you register for the 2016 season by Nov.
 30, 2015, you’ll receive up to a 15 percent discount on camp fees.